 In one case, it was reported that the patient presented with symptoms of lethargy and confusion for one week.

-There are three main causes of filter migration:
+There are three main migration triggers: